• Skip to primary navigation

 pink and white bottle brush trees stuffed into a box, demonstrating the wrong way to store the trees

-do not pack bottle brush trees into a box like this- it will most likely cause damage to the trees
+do not pack your trees into a box like this- it will most likely cause damage

-You can easily store bottle brush trees away using a number of different storage methods.
+You can easily store them away using a number of different storage methods.
 The key is to keep the bristles apart, no matter what storage method you use.

 Bottle brush trees come in many different sizes, from very tiny mini bottle brush trees, to much larger versions.
 Not all storage methods will work for all trees.